Daily High to Daily Low: Is It Safe to Buy Huntington Bancshares Incorporated (HBAN)?

-Huntington Bancshares Incorporated (NASDAQ:HBAN) went down by -0.75% from its latest closing price compared to the recent 1-year high of $17.79.
-The company’s stock price has collected -1.79% of loss in the last five trading sessions.
+Huntington Bancshares Incorporated (NASDAQ:HBAN) went up by 2.20% from its latest closing price compared to the recent 1-year high of $17.79.
+The company’s stock price has collected 3.54% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 Is It Worth Investing in Huntington Bancshares Incorporated (NASDAQ :HBAN) Right Now?